 Then click create.
 You will now return to the start screen and you can see that the molgenis_user user has been added to the bottom of the table.

 If at any time you want to edit an existing user, you can click the icon in the edit column.
 This will show you a form where you can edit all the information pertaining to that specific user.

 Managing your users is quick and easy.
 And opens up way to our next big security item, setting permissions for your data.

 For the scientific community, the need for data security is very large.
 We tried to meet this demand by implementing an extensive permission system.
-The system allows for the setting of count, read and write permissions on the different datasets and modules present in MOLGENIS.
-These permissions can be set either for specific users, or entire user groups.
+The system allows for the setting of count, read and write permission sets on the different datasets and modules present in MOLGENIS.
+These permissions can be set either for specific Users, or for Roles.

 You can navigate to the permission module under the Admin menu, and then navigating to the Permission Manager.

 Here you can manage permissions for groups and users.
 Permissions can be set on datasets, packages and plugins.
 Permissions on a package also grant permissions on datasets within this package.
 For datasets and packages 5 permission sets are available